idiscipulo/sms-health/README.md

 # sms-health
-An SMS-based web app, seeking to provide medical advice to areas with poor data network infrastructure and advance medical services.
-Created as our entry for HackAZ 2018.
+An SMS-based web app, seeking to provide medical advice to areas with poor data network infrastructure and delayed medical services.
+This projected was written in Python using the Twilio API and is deployed through Heroku.
+It was created as our entry for HackAZ 2018.

 ### Requirements
 * Python 3.6